Tennessee School for the Deaf: Residency

-Since students come from all over the state of Tennessee, TSD is a residential school.
-The school system has cottages which act as dormitories.
+Since students come from all over the state of Tennessee to the Knoxville campus, TSD is a residential school.
+The school system has a new dormitory (2023) to house the students.
 Children aged 3–21 are allowed, with specific limitations, to reside on campus.
 Students arrive on Sundays and depart on Fridays.
-Cottages are for students who live far enough not to be able to travel by bus every day to school, typically those students who exceed 60-90 minute one way trip.
-There are cottages for male and female students: Preschool, Elementary, Middle School, and High School.
-TSD's residential programs offer extracurricular activities, peer interaction, student growth and development, achievement, and more.
-Current Student Life Director at Knoxville campus, Bethany VanBebber, oversees approximately 78 residential students aged from 6-20.
+Dorm rooms are for students who live far enough not to be able to travel by bus every day to school, typically those students who exceed 60-90 minute one way trip.
+There are separate dorm houses for male and female students.
+TSD's residential program offers extracurricular activities, peer interaction, student growth and development, achievement, and more.